MAKOMO/mongo2neo4j/example/README.md

 # Populate MongoDB with sample data

-The following is the complete workflow using randomly generated sample data:
+The following briefly describes the complete workflow of mongo2neo4j using randomly generated sample data:

 1. generation of sample data and import into MongoDB
 2. extraction from MongoDB, transformation and import into Neo4j